 - Strength, durability, resilience

-- Ability to withstand great strain without tearing or breaking
+- Ability to withstand great strain – doesn’t tear or break easily

 - Examples: high-impact polystyrene, leather